TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Demonstrating RandomForest's superior robustness with a mean cross-val-score of 88% compared to SVM's score of 81%.

-- Lastly, created a web application by using Streamlit.
+- Lastly, I created a web application by using Streamlit.

 <div align='left'>